zcash/zips/zip-####.rst

 of 15% of the block subsidies, as the following allocations:

 * 5% for the Zcash Foundation (for internal work and grants);
-* 4% for the Bootstrap Project (the parent of the Electric Coin Company) for the 1st year only; and contingent upon an ecosystem mandated "non-direct funding model" for the future;
+* 4% for the Bootstrap Project (the parent of the Electric Coin Company) for the 1st year only;
 * 4% for Zcash Community Grants for continuation of their current activities as-is;
 * 2% for Qedit in support of their ZSA activities, and other Zcash protocol support;